 In the veins of Howie Day, Ed Sheeran, Ingrid Michaelson, and Augustana, Joe Sorensen has been steadily releasing pop-, rock-, folk-influenced albums since he was seventeen, when he released his self-produced, debut albums A November Life and Death and All Her Pretty Little Monsters just six months apart (2008).
 Using piano, acoustic guitar, vocals, looping, and heart, Joe tells stories in the form of songs to remind us that “We are all just people / Beauty, blood, and bones / We are all just people / Scared to die alone” (Color, 2018).

-Joe is currently working on his tenth album (Blink and It’s Gone), which will serve as a direct sequel to his 2015 concept album Kissing With Open Eyes.
+Joe recently released his tenth album, Blink and It’s Gone, which serves as a direct sequel to his 2015 concept album Kissing With Open Eyes, and his eleventh album, BRIGHTON, which is his first to feature full-band arrangements and work from another artist, Steven Stratton.
 In 2020 Joe released a two-disc, greatest hits album entitled 2020 Hindsight: Greatest Hits, Vol. 1, which included 30 tracks from his previous 12 years of music.